-The bill aims to extend the existence of the Home Builders Licensure Board in Alabama until October 1, 2029, as recommended by the Sunset Committee.
-It amends Section 34-14A-3 of the Code of Alabama 1975 to modify the composition and appointment process of the board.
-The new provisions require that board members be appointed from each congressional district in the state, with any remaining members appointed at-large.
-Additionally, the bill specifies that the board will consist of nine members, including seven residential home builders, one building official or inspector, and one consumer member, all of whom must be residents of Alabama.
+The bill aims to extend the existence of the Home Builders Licensure Board in Alabama until October 1, 2029, while implementing several modifications to its structure and membership requirements.
+Specifically, it amends Section 34-14A-3 of the Code of Alabama 1975 to ensure that board members are appointed from each congressional district in the state, with any remaining members being appointed at-large.
+The bill also specifies that the board will consist of nine members, including seven residential home builders with at least five years of experience, one building official or inspector, and one consumer member from the general public.

 Enrolled: 34-14A-3